javascript-tutorial/server/README.md

 ./dev ru
 ```

-Running `./dev` uses the cached version of the tutorial, it does not watch tutorial text for changes.
+Running `./dev` uses the cached version of the tutorial, it does not watch tutorial text.
 But it reloads the server after code changes.
 Again, that's for developing the server code itself, not writing the tutorial.